Get Your Free IIBF Study Plan

-Why This Video is a Must-Watch for Bankers?
+Why This Video on Global Banking Regulations is a Must-Watch for Bankers?

-• Confused about Basel Norms & Capital Adequacy?
+- Confused about Basel Norms & Capital Adequacy under global banking regulations?

 If yes, you’ve landed on the right page! ✅

-This session covers everything you need to know about Basel Norms, their significance, and how they impact the banking sector.
-We’ll break down Basel I, II, and III, explain Capital Adequacy Ratios (CAR), and discuss how risk management plays a crucial role in banking.
+This session covers everything you need to know about Basel Norms, their significance, and how they shape global banking regulations in the banking sector.
+We’ll break down Basel I, II, and III, explain Capital Adequacy Ratios (CAR), and discuss how risk management plays a crucial role in modern banking.

 👉 Watch the full video before diving into the details below: